Getting started

 Customizing your storefront

-Section titled “Customizing your storefront”- Brand styling - Edit
+Section titled “Customizing your storefront”- Brand styling: edit

-styles/styles.cssfor design tokens. - Block behavior - Modify block decorators in
+styles/styles.cssfor design tokens. - Block behavior: modify block decorators in

-blocks/. - Commerce config - Update initializers in
+blocks/. - Commerce configuration: update initializers in

 Customization strategy